IWA PROCEDURAL MANUAL

 B) An account through iwaracing.org is required but is free to sign up and maintain.

 D) There is a $50 PER CLASS late fee when a racer fails to register on time.
 This will double for a driver who repeatedly registers late.
 Late Registration starts when registration closes and runs through Noon the following day.
-No registration will be allowed after 12 o’clock (Noon) the day prior to racing.
+No registration will be allowed after 5:00 PM Central the Thursday prior to racing.
 Late fees will be collected at the race site by the IWA.

 E) If an entrant registers for an event but an unforeseen event occurs that doesn’t allow the entrant to participate, the entrant will be granted permission to transfer their entry fee to a future event.
 The entrant will only be allowed to move their entry once.
 To be eligible, the entrant must notify the IWA secretary prior to the late registration deadline.